nus-cs2103-AY2122S1/ip/docs/README.md

 # User Guide

 #🧞‍♂
-️Genie is a **desktop app for managing your tasks, optimised used via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
+️Genie is a **desktop app for managing your genie.tasks, optimised used via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).

 ###💡 Note about the command format